levdjepko/python_learning_curve/ML/google_cloud.md

 - Assign permissions to groups and not individual users
 - Storage options include both SQL and NoSQL solutions.
 Cloud Storage is used to store blobs.
 BigQuery is a modern solution for data warehousing.
 It supports historical data querying
 - Big Table is a solution for NoSQL storage - it supports heavy analytics but does not support SQL; Firestore is a solution for storing smaller files - it supports offline caching and updates
+- In the lab, I created the VM instance, the MySQL instance, a user to access this DB, and a cloud storage